aacha0/Portfolio/sql/8 weeks challenge/case 8: fresh segments.md

 #### Output:
 <img width="117" alt="Screenshot 2024-03-09 at 11 38 17 PM" src="https://github.com/aacha0/Portfolio/assets/148589444/51c49521-a762-4ad8-b001-85fef2056d02">

-### What do you think we should do with these null values in the fresh_segments.interest_metrics
+### Q: What do you think we should do with these null values in the fresh_segments.interest_metrics

 ```sql
 delete from interest_metrics
 where month_year is null;
 ```
-#### Since we want specific monthly data, we can delete the data that do not have a month_year record.
+#### A: Since we want specific monthly data, we can delete the data that do not have a month_year record.

-### How many interest_id values exist in the fresh_segments.interest_metrics table but not in the fresh_segments.interest_map table? ### What about the other way around?
+### Q: How many interest_id values exist in the fresh_segments.interest_metrics table but not in the fresh_segments.interest_map table? ### What about the other way around?

 ```sql